webcover.jpg

 May 2024 | Jacob conducts the world premiere of MoonFall, an immersive and interactive mythic fantasy ballet produced by Density512 and Red NightFall Productions in Austin, TX, in a sold out run over two weekends.

-Jacob Aaron Schnitzer harnesses the powers of music and storytelling to connect with others.
+American conductor Jacob Aaron Schnitzer harnesses the powers of music and storytelling to connect with others.
 His work as a conductor spans symphonic, opera, and contemporary repertoire; his work in immersive concert design offers audiences unforgettable multisensory experiences.

 In his work as a creative director, Jacob integrates theater and multimedia elements into immersive musical experiences.
 In recent projects, Jacob has served as a stage director, filmmaker, lighting designer, dramaturg, poet, mixing engineer, and clown.